 Director, Emory Global Health Institute

-We can’t expect to help communities around the world without a solid understanding and appreciation of their cultures, needs, and barriers to health.
-2O36 will invest in programs that promote cultural awareness around global health.
-By funding experiential projects that directly connect students with people from all walks of life, all around the world, we can prepare them to become global health leaders who, as they work with and within communities to remove barriers and improve health outcomes, appreciate the significance of social determinants of health.
+We can only help communities around the world if we have a solid understanding and appreciation of their cultures, needs, and barriers to health.
+2O36 will invest in programs that promote cultural awareness and equity in global health.
+By funding projects that directly connect students with people from all walks of life, we can prepare them to become compassionate global health leaders who, as they work with and within communities to remove barriers and improve health outcomes, appreciate the significance of social determinants of health.